systems-nuts/hcontainer-tutorial/README.md

 <p align="center"><img src="http://www.popcornlinux.org/images/images/hcont_logo.png" width="200px"/></p>

-## H-Container -- A project to migrate containers among heterogeneous-ISA machines (using Docker)
+## H-Container -- A project to migrate containers among heterogeneous-ISA machines

-H-Container allows to take a natively compiled binary (for Linux) and transform it into natively compiled binary for mulitple heterogeneous-ISA machines -- i.e., the binary will be able to migrate at runtime among Linux boxes running for example on ARM and x86. **ADD the idea of CONTAINERS**
+H-Container enables containerized applications, natively compiled for a specific ISA, to runtime migrate (similar to VM migration) across compute nodes featuring CPUs of different ISAs, such as ARM and x86.
+H-Container takes a natively compiled binary (for Linux) and transforms it into a natively compiled set of binaries, one per ISA.
+Once a binary is started and checkpointed on a machine, it can be restarted on a machine with a different ISA.
+Thus, enabling runtime migration of applications (note that live-migration is also supported).
+H-Container supports not just single applications but also entire containers.

 H-Container fully integrates with [Docker](www.docker.com).
 However, at least at the time of writing, Docker supports container checkpoint/restart (with CRIU) on a single machine only, checkpoint/restart among different (heterogeneous-ISA) machines is completely manual.
 This repository provides the tools and instructions to enable Docker container migration.